Lord Dunsany: Title and marriage

 The title passed to him at his father's death in 1899 at a fairly young age.
 The young Lord Dunsany returned to Dunsany Castle after war duty, in 1901.
 In that year he was also confirmed as an elector for the Irish representative peers in the House of Lords.

 In 1903, he met Lady Beatrice Child Villiers (1880–1970), youngest daughter of The 7th Earl of Jersey (head of the Jersey banking family), who was then living at Osterley Park.
 They married in 1904.
 Their one child, Randal, was born in 1906.
 Lady Beatrice was supportive of Dunsany's interests and helped him by typing his manuscripts, selecting work for his collections, including the 1954 retrospective short story collection, and overseeing his literary heritage after his death.

 The Dunsanys were socially active in Dublin and London and travelled between homes in Meath, London and Kent, other than during the First and Second world wars and the Irish War of Independence.
 Dunsany circulated with many literary figures of the time.
 To many of these in Ireland he was first introduced by his uncle, the co-operative pioneer Sir Horace Plunkett, who also helped to manage his estate and investments for a time.
 He was friendly, for example, with George William Russell, Oliver St. John Gogarty, and for a time, W. B. Yeats.
 He also socialised at times with George Bernard Shaw and H. G. Wells, and was a friend of Rudyard Kipling.

 In 1910 Dunsany commissioned a two-storey extension to Dunsany Castle, with a billiard room, bedrooms and other facilities.
-The billiard room includes the crests of all the Lords Dunsany up to the 18th.
+The billiard room includes a large coat of arms above the fireplace and the heraldic shields of the first eighteen Lords Dunsany combined with those of their wives.